-Participants in CENTAUR were given either AMX0035 (89 participants) or a placebo (48 participants), taken by mouth twice daily for 24 weeks (about six months).
-At the end of this period, most eligible patients (92%) who completed the trial enrolled in its open-label extension study (NCT03488524).
-In that extension study, all participants are receiving AMX0035 for up to 30 months (about two and a half years).
+People in CENTAUR were assigned to either AMX0035 (89 participants) or a placebo (48 participants), taken by mouth twice daily, for 24 weeks (about six months).
+At the end of this period, most of the patients (92%) who completed the trial enrolled in its open-label extension study (NCT03488524).
+All in this study were treated with AMX0035 for up to 30 months (about two and a half years).

 Full results from CENTAUR showed that treatment with AMX0035 resulted in a clinically meaningful and statistically significant slowing of functional decline, measured by the ALS Functional Rating Scale-Revised (ALSFRS-R), independent of the use or duration of other ALS therapies.

-The mean rate of decline on ALSFRS-R was 1.24 points per month with AMX0035, as compared with 1.66 points per month with placebo.
-After 24 weeks of treatment (nearly six months), mean ALSFRS-R scores were significantly higher – by 2.92 points – among participants given AMX0035, compared with a placebo.
+The mean rate of decline on ALSFRS-R was 1.24 points per month with AMX0035, as compared with 1.66 points each month with placebo.
+After 24 weeks of treatment, mean ALSFRS-R scores were significantly higher — by 2.92 points — among AMX0035-treated patients than those on placebo.

-Further findings from CENTAUR and its extension showed that participants originally given AMX0035 had a 44% decreased risk of death, and were also less likely to require permanent assisted ventilation or being hospitalized.
+Further findings from CENTAUR and its extension study showed that patients initially assigned to AMX0035 had a 44% lesser risk of death, and were also less likely to require permanent assisted ventilation or being hospitalized.

 AMX0035 was generally safe and well-tolerated in the CENTAUR trial.
 The most common side effects related to treatment were digestive issues such as diarrhea.
-Serious adverse events were more frequent among participants given a placebo than AMX0035 (19% vs. 12%), although participants on AMX0035 were more likely to discontinue treatment due to adverse events (19% vs. 8%).
+Serious adverse events were more frequent among participants given a placebo than AMX0035 (19% vs. 12%), although patients on AMX0035 were more likely to discontinue treatment due to side effects (19% vs. 8%).